Compositing manager

-Comparison with stacking window managers
+Contrast with stacking window managers

-The window manager sends each window a message to repaint itself whenever appropriate (such as when it is resized, or when another window passes in front of it).
+The window manager sends each window a message to repaint itself when needed.
+Windows may overlap.
+When a window in front is moved, it can reveal an area of a window behind that was previously concealed.
+Window managers are broadly categorised by their strategy for causing that newly revealed area to be displayed to the user.
+In the "stacking" strategy, the window manager tells the back window to repaint itself.
+In the "compositing" strategy, the window manager maintains an off-screen memory buffer containing the full appearance of each window, including the back window.

 With a stacking manager, the repainting process can become corrupted when a program that is slow, unresponsive or buggy does not respond to messages in a timely manner.
 A malicious program can cause the system to appear unstable by simply neglecting to repaint its window.
 Then, one or more of the following conditions may result: